- Published on

 Architecture Overview

-The system architecture consists of three primary microservices, each optimised for specific responsibilities:
+I will now discuss the system architecture for the data collection.
+It consists of three primary microservices, each optimised for specific responsibilities:

 Core Services